Vegan Mulligatawny Soup Recipe

-This vegan mulligatawny soup recipe is easy to make with red lentils, carrots, apple and coconut milk for a healthy, delicious soup that’s packed with sweet and spicy flavour.
+This vegan mulligatawny soup recipe is easy to make with Indian spices, red lentils, carrots, apple and coconut milk for a filling soup that’s packed with sweet and spicy flavour.

 Mulligatawny soup originated in South Indian cuisine but has British influence resulting in a blending of the two culinary styles.
-There are many different variations of mulligatawny but it’s essentially a curry soup traditionally featuring ingredients like chicken, vegetables, apples and rice.
+There are many different variations of mulligatawny soup but it traditionally featuring ingredients like chicken, vegetables, apples and rice and has a curry flavor.

-- apple – Granny smith (green apples) are best here for their tart flavour
+- Apple: Granny smith green apples are best for their tart flavor but any apple can be used.

-- broth – any homemade or store-bought carton, cubed or powder vegetable broth works
+- Vegetable Broth: Any homemade or store-bought carton, cubed or powder vegetable broth works.

 Step by Step Instructions

 - Step 1.
-In a large pot over medium heat, sauté the onions, jalapeño peppers in the oil until fragrant and softened.
+In a large pot or dutch oven over medium heat, sauté the onions, jalapeño peppers in the oil until fragrant and softened.

 - Step 2.
 Add the apple, celery, garlic and ginger and cook for about 3 more minutes, stirring often.